mbarker84/css-irl-eleventy/src/posts/finding-an-elements-nearest-relative-positioned-ancestor.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-It’s worth noting that if no ancestor has relative positioning, an element with `position: absolute` will be placed in relation to the `<body>`.
+It’s worth noting that if no ancestor is positioned, an element with `position: absolute` will be placed in relation to the `<body>`.

 In a relatively simple example like this one, a quick examination of the CSS makes it easy to determine which ancestor has relative positioning, and we can adjust our styles accordingly if they’re not having the desired effect.
 But sometimes, in more complex codebases (especially with a lot of nested elements), finding which ancestor of an element has relative positioning can be a little trickier.
 This most commonly happens to me when building complex headers with full-width dropdown submenus: I generally need to position them in relation to the entire header, but somewhere I’ve inadvertently set `position: relative` on some other element, which breaks the desired behaviour.

 Trawling through all that code can be time-consuming, but happily there is an easier way to find the nearest positioned parent in Javascript — which we can do right in the browser console.

 In Chrome and Firefox, if we open the Console tab in the developer tools, we can get the currently selected element by typing `$0`.
-Then we can use the `offsetParent` object property to find the closest ancestor to that element that has its position set to something other than the default (`static`).
+Then we can use the `offsetParent` object property to find the closest ancestor to that element that has its position set to something other than `static`.
 Try selecting an element and typing this into the console:

 ```js
 $0.offsetParent
 ```

-This won’t actually tell us if the element has _relative_ positioning.
+This won’t actually tell us the position value (whether it’s `relative`, `fixed` or something else).
 But we can use `getComputedStyle` to find out the value of the element’s `position` property:

 ```js
 getComputedStyle($0.offsetParent).position